Christmas Attack Zone: Cultural references

 Liz says that she watches the CBS police procedural television series The Mentalist and that she has become a body language expert, in which she figures out that Jack has not told Colleen about Avery's pregnancy, similar to the show's series protagonist played by actor Simon Baker.
 Some reviewers have noted that Tracy's movie The Chunks 2: A Very Chunky Christmas is a parody to the movies Nutty Professor II: The Klumps (2000), Norbit (2007), and the comedic fictional character Madea.
 Later, Tracy says "As an actor, it is my job to tell the truth, hold the mirror to humanity, and sell Proactiv", this is a reference to Proactiv Solution, an over-the-counter topical treatment for mild to moderate forms of acne and the fact that the product has many celebrity spokespeople.
 At the New Queer's Eve, in which guests dress up as a pop culture phenomenon from the previous year, Paul dresses as actress Natalie Portman's character in the 2010 psychological thriller Black Swan, and Jenna dresses up as former Pittsburgh Steelers wide receiver Lynn Swann.
-Their a cappella rendition of "O Holy Night" with which the episode concludes is an homage to Episode 4:11 of The West Wing, "O Holy Night."
+Their rendition of "O Holy Night" with which the episode concludes is an homage to Episode 4:11 of The West Wing, "O Holy Night."